 5. What if I'm not happy with my employer's decision?

 Combining work and caring can be stressful.
-Whether you’re working because you're dependent on your income to support your family or because you love your job and want to build a career, caring for a family member or friend at the same time can make it difficult to focus on your job fully.
+You might be dependent on your income to support your family, you might love your job and want to build a career, but caring for a partner, relative or friend at the same time can make it difficult to balance work and life at home.

 What is flexible working?

 Flexible working offers a way for employees to adapt their hours, times or place of work to better suit their needs.
 It can enable carers to fit work around their caring duties, rather than having to resign.
 Every job and caring situation is different, so what suits you might be different to what suits someone else.

 Flexible working might include: